lizzieinvancouver/morasoilinoculation/docs/notes/soilInoculationPilotProtocols.md

 **Lab protocol: experiment set-up \- August 16-23 (10-20 hours)**

 * Sterilize seeds with a laundry bleach solution containing 2 parts bleach to 3 parts water (Wenny and Dumroese 1987\)
+  * No notes in Lipson about bleach concentration, James 1987 (and other papers) suggests using 40% bleach to 60% distilled water
   * Soak in bleach solution for 10 minutes with constant agitation
     * Discard bleach solution after a single use
   * Soak in water with constant agitation for 5 minutes to rinse off bleach to prevent damage to seeds